For additional information, read the Nomination Form PDF

 NRHP Reference Number 16000259

-The nearly three-quarter acre Foster Site, located on the University of Virginia campus, contains archaeological features and artifacts associated with the family of a free African American seamstress, Catherine “Kitty” Foster, who purchased the residential property in 1833.
+The nearly three-quarter-acre Foster Site, located on the University of Virginia campus in Charlottesville, contains archaeological features and artifacts associated with the family of a free African American seamstress, Catherine “Kitty” Foster, who purchased the residential property in 1833.
 As part of a free African American community called “Canada,” the Foster family occupied the site until the land was sold in 1906.
 Prominent archaeological features of the site include a domestic basement, a brick fire box and chimney base, and remnant masonry piers.
 The site also contains the remains of a brick-lined well, a likely smokehouse, and a small cemetery.
 The Foster Site is significant as the one-time residence of an antebellum free-black household and for its research potential pertaining to the service-based commercial relationship between free African Americans and the University of Virginia community during the pre- and post-Civil War eras.
-The university has installed a memorial park dedicated to informing the public about the Foster family, the cemetery, and the adjacent Canada neighborhood.
+The university has installed a memorial park (pictured above) dedicated to informing the public about the Foster family, the adjacent cemetery, and the nearby Canada neighborhood.

 VLR: Virginia Landmarks Register